SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 Top Notch Coffee

-Coffee connects people, calms the mind, brings harmony and balance Top Notch Coffee is an e-commerce site that sells the best coffee beans, infusions & cakes in town.
+Coffee connects people, calms the mind and brings harmony and balance.
-In Top Notch Coffee you can visit one of our coffee ceremonies, book an event for your company and buy nice fresh tea and coffeeware delivered straight to your doors!
+Top Notch Coffee is an e-commerce site that sells the best coffee beans in town.
 Explore the misterious and amazing world of coffee with us!

 ## User Experience